 Yurt homes are becoming increasingly popular, and with good reason.
 A Yurt is a portable circular building made from wood, canvas and felt that’s been used across Central Asia for over 2,500 years.
 They are aesthetically pleasing and highly economical in terms of cost, space, and energy consumption.

-The reason they became so popular is that they’re easy to construct, require very little in the way of materials and are very weather resistant and very portable.
+The reason they became so popular is that they’re easy to construct, require very little in the way of materials, are very weather-resistant, and very portable.